Central African Republic - Tips

 The U.S. and C.A.R. enjoy generally good relations, although concerns

-the pace of political and economic liberalization
+over the pace of political and economic liberalization

-and human rights have
+and human rights have affected the

 degree of support provided by the U.S. to the country.
 The U.S.